 - Frequent hand washing for 20 seconds at a time with soap and water.
 Some say hot water and others say cold water is fine for washing the germs down the drain.

 There is currently no known cure in traditional medicine.
 Many of the following primarily are suggestions for strengthening your immune system but some of the Alternative Therapies may be helpful treatments.
 Herbs can be powerful and it is wise to consult a physician when you are ill and ask for advice if you want to treat yourself with natural substances.
 If you can find one, it’s always nice to have a physician who is open to complementary medicine and has some resources for helping you decide the best course.

 Some Chinese hospitals are using herbal remedies along with more traditional medicines to treat patients. https://www.scmp.com/news/china/society/article/3051009/coronavirus-do-herbal-remedies-work-and-could-they-help-stricken

 A healthy immune system is always the first line of defense against disease and inflammation.
 To promote a healthy immune system, it is important to eat a balanced diet, with as much variety as you can manage, with lots of whole, fresh vegetables and fruits, quality protein and healthy sources of monounsaturated fat.
-The Zone is an excellent nutrition plan.

 FOODS THAT MAY IMPROVE IMMUNITY OR PROMOTE HEALING